ontodev/valve.rs/README.md

 #### Binary installation

-Option 1: Build and install the binary for the latest release using [crates.io](https://crates.io/crates/ontodev_valve) by running:
+_Option 1_: Build and install the binary for the latest release using [crates.io](https://crates.io/crates/ontodev_valve) by running:

     cargo install ontodev_valve

-Option 2: Download the appropriate binary for your system from the [release page](https://github.com/ontodev/valve.rs/releases) and copy it to your system's executable path.
+_Option 2_: Download the appropriate binary for your system from the [release page](https://github.com/ontodev/valve.rs/releases) and copy it to your system's executable path.

 #### Source installation

-If you would like to work with a newer version of Valve, you can build the binary from source instead.
+It is also possible to build the binary yourself from the source code.
+This is required if you would like to work with a version of Valve that is newer than the latest release.
 Begin by using `git clone` to clone the source code repository into a local folder:

     git clone git@github.com:ontodev/valve.rs.git